C4se-K/text-to-phoneme-AI/README.md

 ## Usage
 ### Inference (Text to Phonemes)
-Use `testing_decoding.py` for predictions: python testing_decoding.py --input_word "hello" --model_path path/to/model.pth
+Use `testing_decoding.py` for predictions: run `testing_decoding.py`.
+- loops until 'end' is typed.
+- prints out the Phoneme sequence of words typed.
-- Expected output: Phoneme sequence like `HH AH0 L OW1`.
+- expected output: Phoneme sequence like `HH AH0 L OW1`.
-- The script handles tokenization, LSTM forward pass, and decoding to ARPABET.
+- the script handles tokenization, LSTM forward pass, and decoding to ARPABET.

 ### Quick Test
 Run the basic test: